National Organization of Short Statured Adults: Cosmetic leg lengthening

 Leg lengthening is a complex process that has traditionally been performed primarily on children to correct disproportional leg lengths.
 It has also been an option for people with dwarfism to gain height.
 More recently, the procedure has been used to give people with constitutional short stature two or three extra inches of height.
 (Constitutional short stature refers to people who are in the bottom fifth percentile of height in their region and do not display any deformities common with dwarfism.)

-NOSSA claims to receive hundreds of e-mails each year from people requesting more information on cosmetic leg lengthening.
-The group actively discourages short statured people from undergoing leg lengthening solely for cosmetic reasons.
-The group encourages anyone who is seriously considering the surgery to research the procedure and surgeon thoroughly before undergoing the procedure.
-NOSSA encourages people to accept and love themselves as they are.
+NOSSA claimed to receive hundreds of e-mails each year from people requesting more information on cosmetic leg lengthening.
+The group actively discouraged short statured people from undergoing leg lengthening solely for cosmetic reasons.
+The group encouraged anyone who was seriously considering the surgery to research the procedure and surgeon thoroughly before undergoing the procedure.
+NOSSA encouraged people to accept and love themselves as they were.

 Princeton economist study

 In August 2006, a study by Princeton University economists Anne Case and Christina Paxson, "Stature and Status: Height, Ability, and Labor Market Outcomes", concluded that tall people are smarter than their height-challenged peers.
 The researchers report, "On average, taller people earn more because they are smarter.
 As early as age 3 — before schooling has had a chance to play a role — and throughout childhood, taller children perform significantly better on cognitive tests.
 The correlation between height in childhood and adulthood is approximately 0.7 for both men and women, so that tall children are much more likely to become tall adults.
 As adults, taller individuals are more likely to select into higher paying occupations that require more advanced verbal and numerical skills and greater intelligence, for which they earn handsome returns."
 Case and Paxson emphasized that the correlation between height and intelligence was due to non-genetic factors, such as health and nutrition in utero and in childhood.
 As they explained, "Our results say nothing about the relationship between cognitive ability and that part of height that is determined by genetic background.
 Our results speak to that part of height that is driven by health and nutrition.
 There are very many very smart short people (Einstein comes to mind) and, frankly, many not-so-smart tall people."

 NOSSA Secretary Steven Goldsmith responded to the study by stating, "If a similar study made similar conclusions about any other minority group, there would be fierce outrage from those groups and sympathy from many who are not in those groups."
 NOSSA Advisor Ellen Frankel LCSW continued, "We understand racism.
 It's time we take a serious look at heightism."

 In reporting on the study, the media simplified the connection that the economists had drawn between height and intelligence.
-Paxson and Case theorize a person genetically programmed to be 6'4" who reaches only 6'2" because of poor nutrition is not necessarily smarter than someone who with optimal nutrition has reached his full height potential of 5'4".
+Paxson and Case theorized that a person genetically programmed to be 6'4" who reaches only 6'2" because of poor nutrition is not necessarily smarter than someone who with optimal nutrition has reached his full height potential of 5'4".